okteto/samples/rails/README.md

 root@blog-545d954cd5-96fh2:/usr/src/app#
 ```

-The `okteto up` command will start a remote development environment that automatically synchronizes and applies your code changes without rebuilding containers.
-The environment already includes the ruby dev tools, and will automatically forward port 8080 to your local machine.
+The `okteto up` command will start a development container that automatically synchronizes and applies your code changes without rebuilding containers.
+The development container already includes the ruby dev tools, and will automatically forward port 8080 to your local machine.

 Now execute the command below in the Okteto terminal.
 The command will start your service and reload it automatically after every successful change.